 Female reproductive system

 Changes on the outside are directly related to what is happening on the inside.
 It is all part and function of female reproductive system.
-Your female reproductive organs are present from birth, but it is not until puberty that they fully develop and are a sign that your body is physically getting ready to have children.
+The female reproductive organs are present from birth, but it is not until puberty that they fully develop, and are a sign that a female’s body is physically getting ready to have children.

 An ovum is nurtured in an ovary, meaning this is where eggs develop.
 Women have two ovaries.
 Eggs travel from the ovaries, through the fallopian tubes, into the uterus.